Probate Q&A Series

 1. Determine Whether Probate Has Begun

 Check with the clerk of the North Carolina Superior Court in the county where your brother lived.
-If no estate proceeding exists, you or another interested person must file a petition to open probate.
-For intestate estates, file a petition for letters of administration under Chapter 28A of the North Carolina General Statutes.
-If a will exists, the nominated personal representative or any interested person may file for probate under G.S.
-28A-13-1 and follow notice requirements in G.S.
-28A-13-3.
+If no estate proceeding exists, you or another interested person may apply for appointment as personal representative.
+For intestate estates, seek letters of administration under Chapter 28A of the North Carolina General Statutes.
+If a will exists, the nominated personal representative or any interested person may apply to probate the will under Chapter 28A.

 2. Respond to Any Objection or Contest

-If a party files objections to the will’s validity or challenges who qualifies as an heir, file a written response with the clerk’s office.
-You typically have 30 days to answer objections to probate petitions.
+If a party files a caveat or otherwise challenges the will’s validity or who qualifies as an heir, file an appropriate response in the pending estate or caveat proceeding.
+Deadlines vary depending on the type of proceeding, so do not assume a 30-day deadline applies.
 In your response, admit or deny the allegations and assert your legal interest under North Carolina’s intestate succession laws (G.S.
-28A-2-1).
+29-15).

 3. Gather and Preserve Evidence